jxxcarlson/MiniLatexTechOverview/differ.md

 makes small, localized changes to `v`, so in "real life," the strategy is near-optimal.

 NOTE.
-I would like to thank Ilias van Peer for recommended using a diffing strategy for performance optimization.
+I would like to thank Ilias van Peer, who recommended using a diffing strategy for performance optimization.